gxyes/DIP-Project/README.md

 ***

 ### Clone to Local
-After you clone the repository, please run **yarn install** first for installing all necessary libraries If you are missing some packages, please refer to the following **3rd Party Library List** for further installation
+After you clone the repository, please run **yarn install** first for installing all necessary libraries.
+If you are missing some packages, please refer to the following **3rd Party Library List** for further installation
 | Name             | Link                                                 | Used in (Components/Pages/...)                            | Installation                                                                                         |
 | ---------------- | ---------------------------------------------------- | --------------------------------------------------------- | ---------------------------------------------------------------------------------------------------- |
 | NativeBase       | https://nativebase.io/                               | EventCard.js, TaskCard.js, DeadlineCard.js                | yarn add native-base<br>expo install react-native-svg<br>expo install react-native-safe-area-context |